CypRiv/genal/docs/source/workflows.md

 - `effect_column="OR"` forces log-transforming odds ratios into betas and adjusts SE accordingly.
 - `fill_snpids` / `fill_coordinates`: override the default logic if you want to force filling rsIDs from `CHR+POS` or vice-versa.
 - `keep_indel` / `keep_dups`: keep indels or duplicated IDs (generally you keep these `False` unless you have a reason).
+- `fill_f=True`: force recomputation of the F-statistic (`FSTAT`) column even if it already exists.
+By default, FSTAT is created if missing or only missing values are filled.

 ## 3) Select independent instruments via LD clumping